Sithlord-dev/artwork/README.md

-# Artwork for SageMath/Cloud
+# Artwork for SageMath

-These graphics and images are for [www.sagemath.org](http://www.sagemath.org) and/or [cloud.sagemath.com](https://cloud.sagemath.com).
+These graphics and images are for [www.sagemath.org](http://www.sagemath.org).

 ## License